Skip to main content

-to finish, and downloading the generated artifacts.
-For a broader
+This walks through installing spine-sdk, creating a run, waiting for it to finish, and downloading the generated artifacts.
+For a broader conceptual tour of the API, see the API quickstart.

 1. Install